-If you are writing an essay on remedial education, you’ll probably need to use some scholarly definitions.
+If you are writing an essay on this topic, you’ll probably need to use some scholarly definitions.
 Here are a few good ones:

 - Schwartz (2012, p.
-6) defines remedial education as “specific educational interventions aimed at addressing learning needs of a targeted group of children who are lagging behind academically or not mastering specific competencies in the early grades.”
+6) defines RE as “specific educational interventions aimed at addressing learning needs of a targeted group of children who are lagging behind academically or not mastering specific competencies in the early grades.”

 - Kasran, Toran and Armin (2012, p.
-1597) define remedial education as “efforts in education to overcome the weak pupils learning problems in primary schools, particularly focused on basic skills of reading, writing and arithmetic, under the auspices of Special Remedial Teachers who have received special training in this field.”
+1597) define RE as “efforts in education to overcome the weak pupils learning problems in primary schools, particularly focused on basic skills of reading, writing and arithmetic, under the auspices of Special Remedial Teachers who have received special training in this field.”

 - Wu (2012) argues “remedial learning strategies target learners with a poorer rate of academic progress.”

 Scholarly citations in APA format for each of these sources are provided at the end of the article.

 Many students who enter remedial learning programs have never had basic education.
 This may be due to war, poverty, slavery or other issues that can impact vulnerable people in developing nations.
 Education is a basic right set out by the United Nations and needs to be delivered to all children of the world.
 RE often catches students who have not received education and aims to help them catch up.